aiyyer/MEA217/assets/files/MEA_217-Lecture3.md

 ## Access JupyterLab

-You can either install the code on your laptop or access it using NCSU's jupyerhub
+You can either [install](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) the code on your laptop or access it using NCSU's jupyerhub (search NCSU COS jupyterhub)